NexwayGroup/TranslationWidget/README.md

 **Instance name = Translation_Widget**

-Below are some simple examples of initialization only needed to run plugins.
-For both methods of initialization by the class and id.
-Place it somewhere in your document (for example at the bottom, just before ```</body>``` tag).
+Below are some basic examples of initialization to run the plugin, using class or id.
 ```javascript
 // WIDGET INITIALIZATION BY CLASS
 $('.lang-translation').translationWidget();

 // WIDGET INITIALIZATION BY ID
 $('#input1').translationWidget();
 ```

-> Note that if you want to intialize widget by input ID, you have to do it separately for each input.
+> Note that if you want to initialize the widget by input ID, you will have to do it separately for each input.

 ------------

 Options<a name="Options"></a>
 ------------

-You can change widget settings by passing them as an JavaScript Object during initialization.
+You can change the widget settings by passing an object.
 ```javascript
 // WIDGET INITIALIZATION BY CLASS
 $('.lang-translation').translationWidget({